10 Fascinating Facts About Whales

 - The North Atlantic right whale is the single most endangered whale species.
 It is found near the Atlantic coasts of Canada and in the USA.
 As of this writing, it is a protected species.

 - Whales respond positively to some kinds of music.
-Beluga whales in particular have been known to be attracted to music emanating from underwater sound systems.
+Beluga whales, in particular, have been known to be attracted to the music emanating from underwater sound systems.

 - Male humpback whales sing incredibly complex songs that vary in frequency from 20-9,000 Hertz.
 These songs are comprised of squeaks, grunts and other sounds that help them to locate large masses of krill among other purposes.